corefixhq/docs/docs/web-standalone-usage.md

 ### `--openai-api-key` / `--model` (optional)

 Bring your own API key for AI-powered finding enrichment.
-If omitted, DeepTraq uses its own model rotation automatically.
+If omitted, CoreFix uses its own model rotation automatically.

 > If you provide `--openai-api-key`, you **must** also provide `--model`.
 Omitting `--model` will cause an error.